duxonline/Mango/README.md

-A simple open source eCommerce System written in Go language.
+A open source shopping cart written in Go language.